computablelabs/compspec/TopLevelSpec.md

   - `Backend::GET_COMPUTE_COST(QUERY_FILE)`: A call to the `Backend` via REST to get the cost for running this query.
   - `Market.set_query_compute_cost(query_i, backend_j, cost)`: `query_i` is one of supported queries. `backend_j` is some approved backend. `cost` is in network token.
   - `Market.get_query_compute_cost(query_i)`: Returns cheapest cost available (TODO: More refined scheme?)
-  - `Market.report_listings_accessed(query_i)`: Reports the listings which the given query will access.
+  - `Market.update_listings_accessed(query_i)`: Reports the listings which the given query will access.
 (TODO: How does this change as new listings are added?)

 - Each query causes some loss in data privacy.
 A charge is leveled to account for this cost.
 This charge may be adaptive and depend on history of past queries by given user.
 This loss in price is governed by the [epsilon price curve](EpsilonPriceCurve.md).
   - `Market.get_privacy_cost(query_i)`: Cost will depend on user invoking and past queries they've run.